Pediatric Ultrasound

 What will happen during the exam?

 An ultrasound exam takes about 30 minutes.
+You will be allowed to stay with your child throughout the exam.

 How can I help my child feel comfortable during this exam?

-You can remain with your child during an ultrasound to offer comfort and reassurance.
+You may remain with your child during an ultrasound to offer comfort and reassurance.
 We can also arrange to have a child life specialist speak to your child about the exam, which can help ease any stress they may be experiencing.

 Are there any risks?